-The monthly St Michael’s Lectures series was founded at the church in 1992.
-Lectures are free with a voluntary retiring collection; a warm welcome is extended to everyone.
+The St Michael’s Lectures Series was founded at the church in 1992 and is traditionally held monthly.
+A warm welcome is extended to everyone.
+Lectures are free and a retiring collection is held.

-The series explores contemporary issues connected with faith and society, Christianity and our heritage, and are enjoyed by people from many different churches and none.
+The Lectures Series explores contemporary issues connected with faith and society, Christianity and our heritage, and is enjoyed by people from many different churches and none.

-Lectures are given by prominent academics and experts from wide-ranging disciplines, beliefs and backgrounds.
-Read more about some of our past lecturers featured in the gallery below.
+Lectures are given by prominent academics and experts from wide-ranging disciplines, beliefs and backgrounds, some of whom are featured in the gallery below.

-Please contact “Michael Lecture”, the current lectures series team, via our contacts page if you would like to give a lecture or recommend a lecturer.
+Please contact the Parish Administrator, via the contact page if you would like to give a lecture or recommend a lecturer for the Lecture Series.